rundeck/docs/docs/manual/job-workflows.md

 6. NodeB      "
 ```

-The process you are automating will determine which strategy is
+The process being automated will determine which strategy is
 correct, though the node-oriented flow is more commonplace.

 For more complex workflow strategy rules, see [Ruleset Workflow Strategy Plugin](/manual/workflow-strategies/ruleset.md)